Teresa Solar in conversation with

-On December 11th we will open BIG MOUTH.
+BIG MOUTH.
 WITHIN BOUNDARIES.
-OOZING OUT., a solo exhibition by Teresa Solar, centered around newly commissioned clay work, in collaboration with Centro de Arte Dos de Mayo (CA2M), Madrid.
+OOZING OUT. was a solo exhibition by Teresa Solar, centered around newly commissioned clay work, in collaboration with Museo Centro de Arte Dos de Mayo (CA2M), Madrid.

 Teresa Solar’s imaginary is based on the morphology of speech and, by extension, of thought.
 Morphology is the study of words and how they are formed.
 Concepts like resistance, insulation, tightness and immunity are developed through a multidisciplinary production focused on sculpture and drawing, sprouting multi-layered narratives.
 Throat, pore, hatch, tongue, pipe — her pieces are populated with connotations of connectivity and flow.
 Hers is a practice full of words and full of organs that create words: a talkative work that doubts itself but nevertheless wants to talk.

 Teresa Solar’s solo exhibition BIG MOUTH.
 WITHIN BOUNDARIES.
-OOZING OUT. is a collaboration with Centro de Arte Dos de Mayo (CA2M) in Madrid.
+OOZING OUT. was a collaboration with Museo Centro de Arte Dos de Mayo (CA2M) in Madrid.
 The new work will be presented in both Madrid and The Hague.

 Teresa Solar (b.
 1985) studied Fine Arts at Universidad Complutense of Madrid.
 Some of her most prominent solo shows include “Ride, ride, ride” in Matadero Madrid (2018) and Index Foundation in Stockholm (2019) and “Flotation Line” at DER TANK, Institut Kunst Basel, Switzerland (2018).
 She has also created solo exhibits in galleries such as “Time of worms” at Joan Prats Gallery, Barcelona (2021), “Forms of Fleeing” Travesía Cuatro Gallery, Madrid (2020) and “Pumping Station” in Travesía Cuatro CDMX Gallery in Mexico City (2019).